 nest Dressed with a balsamic reduction

 To finish off the salad, drizzle it with a light dressing of your choice.

 I normally drizzle salads like this one with a homemade balsamic reduction.
 It’s a super simple, mildly sweet addition that is perfect for salads that incorporate fruits and/or cheeses.

 Another homemade salad dressing that would be perfect for this salad is salsa rosa.
 Salsa rosa is one of the most popular salad dressings here in Spain.
 It is often used on green salads that include either fruit or seafood or in seafood cocktails.
 It’s also the sauce that binds together the popular creamy seafood salad.

 Valentine’s Day Salad Recipe

 Valentine’s Day Salad: Baby Spinach with Bacon Roses and Strawberry Hearts

-Place the bacon roses into small muffin tins or silicone ice cube trays to help them hold their shape as you bake them.
-I used my silicone cube shaped ice cube trays, and they were the perfect size for holding the roses up and together.
+- Place the bacon roses into small muffin tins or silicone ice cube trays to help them hold their shape as you bake them.
+I used silicone cube-shaped ice cube trays, and they were the perfect size for holding the roses up and together.
 If you are using tiny muffin tins to hold the bacon roses, you may need to add aluminum foil to the tins or use toothpicks to help keep them in place.

-Keep checking on them to make sure they aren't falling over or burning.
+- Keep checking on them to make sure they aren't falling over or burning.
 Bake the bacon roses in the oven until they get brown and crisp.
 If the roses are browning on the top but are uncooked on the bottom, carefully flip them over to cook the bottoms for a few minutes.